EuroTeQ Collider winter semester 22/23

 Your challenge is to develop a concept for a smart community featuring energy self-sufficiency and suitable storage and distribution systems for renewable electricity.

-• What could a smart network within a self-sufficient community look like?
+- What could an innovative network within a self-sufficient community look like?
 How can we enable a stable storage and distribution solution for electric energy?

 Who is behind this challenge?

 ENVELON offers an innovative system for solar active façades under the umbrella of the multinational Grenzebach Group.
-Since its founding, a team of experienced experts from various fields of automation as well as the glass and solar industries have been working together on a common vision: to provide Germany, Europe, and the world with technology that will make it possible to generate sustainable energy directly on buildings over the long term.
+Since its founding, a team of experienced experts from various fields, including automation and the glass and solar industries, has been working together on a shared vision: to provide Germany, Europe, and the world with technology that will enable the long-term generation of sustainable energy directly on buildings.
 In this context, we blend tradition and innovation to deliver products and services of the highest quality and performance –we deliberately produce our façade panels in Hamlar, in the Donau-Ries region of Bavaria.
 As a family business with strong convictions, we are therefore bringing the solar industry back to Germany and offering a flexible system “Made in Germany” –combined with an experienced and highly skilled network of international partners.

 Desired Impact

-The aim of the challenge is to generate innovative concepts for smart self-sufficient cities which can be used as inspiration for various projects in the field of renewable energies and urban planning.
+The challenge aims to generate innovative concepts for smart, self-sufficient cities, serving as inspiration for various projects in the fields of renewable energy and urban planning.

 Skills needed/recommended

 Any background from engineering to sociology is suitable for this project.
-We are looking for a diverse team with both technical and non-technical backgrounds
+We are seeking a diverse team with a mix of technical and non-technical backgrounds.

 Relevant considerations for the challenge/ theme